How To Wire A Trailer . . . Trailer Wiring Diagram . . . And More

 Trailers with capacity over 3000# Total Gross Trailer Weight should have brakes.
 That’s not mandatory everywhere, but it’s a good idea.

-If a trailer has brakes, then it needs a connector with at least 5 pins.
-The 5th pin, a blue wire, gives power to operate (or disable) the trailer brakes.
+If a trailer has brakes, then it needs a connector with at least 5 wires.
+The 5th pin, a blue wire, gives power to operate the trailer brakes.
+(The 5th wire can also be used to disable hydraulic brakes when in reverse.)

 1-4 Wire the first 4 pins (White, Brown, Yellow, Green) just like the 4-pin connector above.